syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 RectangleF bounds = new RectangleF(0, 0, 300, 300);

-//Draw rectangle using the PdfBrush
+//Draws rectangle by using the PdfBrush

 graphics.DrawRectangle(brush, bounds);

-//Save the document.
+//Saves the document.

 pdfDocument.Save("Output.pdf");

-//close the document
+//closes the document

 pdfDocument.Close(true);